joruof/minireload/README.md

     def handle_exc(self, exc):
         """
-        If a exception occured during execution or reload, minireload tries to call this function, allowing the user to define custom exception handling.
+        If an exception occured during execution or reload, minireload tries to call this function, allowing the user to define custom exception handling.
         """